Sukumar1118/JavaScript-Concepts/exploreTopics.md

 -> More on closure uses
 -> Basic math problems and basic math details with example programs etc.
 -> More on eventlisteners, remove even listeners, closures and garbage collector topics.
+-> Storages in detail and differences.
+-> What is a Web Worker?
+-> ES6 features list and latest ECMA versions.